Garden design with herbs: 7 'must grow' herbs for a well-designed herb gardens

 But we shouldn't dismiss herbs as being purely for the kitchen.
 Many can also add a great deal to the garden as well.
-Offering colour, flower, texture and fragrance I really wouldn't want to design a planting scheme without including at least a few of my favourite herbs.
+Offering colour, flower, texture and fragrance we really wouldn't want to design a planting scheme without including at least a few of our favourite herbs.

 Whether grown in containers or as part of a mixed planting scheme in a border, herbs can be an invaluable part of a great garden, so why not have a go at growing your own?

-Here’s my garden designer's list of the top 7 ‘must-grow’ herbs:
+Here’s our garden designer's list of the top 7 ‘must-grow’ herbs: